 You should always register a successfully created analysis as default.
-This way a chain of nonlinearity analysis will be created, each representing a time range of your measurement system, when that calibration was valid.
+This way a chain of nonlinearity analyzes will be created, each representing a time range of your measurement system, when that calibration was valid.

-On this picture we depict a situation, when 4 nonlinearity analysis, NL1 - NL4 is assigned to their measurement setup.
+On this picture we depict a situation, when 4 nonlinearity analysis, NL1, ...
+NL4 is determined for a measurement setup.
 After the first assignment (NL1), there is always a valid nonlinearity in the system.
 For example, if a spectrum file is imported, where the acquisition time is between the 2nd and the 3rd nonlinearity analysis, then the NL2 nonlinearity will be assigned to the energy calibration of that measurement during the importing.